-- 1. Submit your sample, clearly labeled with the names of all group members participating in the preparation. - 2.
-Your written report should include a statement of milligrams of product and percent yield, the observed melting point, and a brief description of any unexpected results or departures from the procedure. - 3.
-Describe your observations and interpretations, including balanced chemical equations, for the reactions you carried out with SnI4, both with water and saturated KI solution. - 4.
-Methylene chloride is a suitable solvent for this preparation because it effects the separation of SnI2 from SnI4.
-Explain in detail why this occurs (hint: start with VSEPR theory).
-Why would water or alcohol be a poor substitute? - 5.
-In the introduction section give a detailed account of the "inert pair effect" for group 13,14 and 15 elements.
+1. Submit your sample, clearly labeled with the names of all group members participating in the preparation.

+2. Your written report should include a statement of milligrams of product and percent yield, the observed melting point, and a brief description of any unexpected results or departures from the procedure.

+3. Describe your observations and interpretations, including balanced chemical equations, for the reactions you carried out with SnI_4 , both with water and saturated KI solution.

+4. Methylene chloride is a suitable solvent for this preparation because it effects the separation of SnI_2 from SnI_4 .
+Explain why this occurs.
+Why would water or alcohol be a poor substitute?